-IN THE CLASSROOM: Scholl is a communication major with a GPA greater than 3.20.
-She was named to the Pac-12 All-Academic honorable mention team in 2017.
+IN THE CLASSROOM: Scholl is a communication major with a GPA greater than 3.30.
+She is a two-time member of the Pac-12 All-Academic honorable mention team.

 PERSONAL: Tabor Alex Scholl was born on February 4, 1997 in Steamboat Springs, Colo.
 She is the daughter of Shawn and Stephanie Scholl of Kremmling, Colo.
 She has one brother, Tyler.
 She enjoys cycling, rowing, Nordic skiing, ranching and baking.